 If you're a trademark owner and you believe your trademark is being infringed, please note that YouTube is not in a position to mediate trademark disputes between creators and trademark owners.
 As a result, we strongly encourage trademark owners to resolve their disputes directly with the creator who posted the content in question.
 Contacting the uploader may help quickly resolve your claim.
 Trademark owners can contact the creator or you can submit a complaint directly to the uploader through our Trademark Complaint form.

 Some creators list ways they can be contacted in their channel.
 Learn more about how to get in touch with others here.

 If you can't reach a resolution with the account holder in question, please submit a trademark claim through our Trademark Complaint form.
 YouTube is willing to perform a limited investigation of reasonable complaints and will remove content in cases of clear infringement.

 If you or your legal representative believe that content hosted on YouTube is defamatory, please visit our online webform, where you can submit a complaint.

 Google prohibits the sale or promotion of counterfeit goods in its products, including YouTube.
 Counterfeit goods contain a trademark or logo that is identical to or substantially indistinguishable from the trademark of another.
 They mimic the brand features of the product in an attempt to pass themselves off as a genuine product of the brand owner, or they promote the goods as faux, replicas, imitations, or clones of the original product.

 Reporting counterfeit goods :

 If you believe that a YouTube video or comment is selling or promoting counterfeit goods, you may file a counterfeit complaint through our web form.
-Our team will investigate your complaint and remove the content if it violates Google counterfeit policy.
+Our team will investigate your complaint and if the content violates Google counterfeit policy, we'll remove it.